 These requirements apply to all journal articles or conference proceedings that are accepted for publication, regardless of funder.
-Some authors will need to get in touch at the submission stage, depending on the publisher processes or requirements around open access.

-All University of Glasgow authors who are acting as the lead University of Glasgow author should notify the library at firstname.lastname@example.org as soon as an article or conference proceeding is accepted.
+The lead University of Glasgow author should notify the library at firstname.lastname@example.org as soon as an article or conference proceeding is accepted.